dianadiazc/customer-wa/content/work6/_index.md

 <img src="images/cost.png" alt="drawing" width="150"/>

 {{% notice note %}}
-**AnyCompany** would like to have a clear visibility about costs and usage for the AWS Services.
-They would like to use a flexible tool for creating their own dashboards according to their needs.
-They understand that they need a new way of analyzing expenditures to make informed decisions about cost tradeoffs.
+In order to control costs, **AnyCompany** would like to implement some controls to avoid people to launch big EC2 intances or with optimized resources, especially for non-production environments.
 {{% /notice %}}

 ## Objective

-This lab will guide you through the steps to visualize the cost and usage of AWS services in an account using Amazon QuickSight.
-This kind of implementation will provide cost and usage awareness, measuring the business output of the workload and the costs associated with delivering it, which is fundamental according to the **Measure overall efficiency** design principle.
+This lab will guide you through the steps to use AWS Config to enforce tagging for EC2 instances and instance type standardization for non-production environments.
+The skills you learn will help you control your cost and usage in alignment with the business requirements.
+You will pay only for the computing resources you consume and need, which is fundamental according to the **Adopt a consumption model** design principle.

-You will use a Cost and Usage Report (CUR) already prepared for you as part of this lab environment and you will use QuickSight to create visuals that will help you create costs analysis.

 ## Services